Updated May 4, 2022.

 And that my friend is the absolute basics of Trello.
 When you start making more lists on a board you can actually drag and drop cards between lists, which makes it a great way of organizing and tracking tasks, ideas, or even jobs through a pipeline.

 Strength through Simplicity

-This is at the core what Trello does.
+This is at the core of what Trello does.
 You can make lists, add cards to them and move them around.
-It may seem like it’s so little, but it’s this simplicity that with a little creative flair you can use it for just about anything, professionally or privately.
+It may seem like it’s so little, but it’s this simplicity that, with a little creative flair, you can use it for just about anything, professionally or privately.

-Here are just a couple of examples of what Trello has been used for :
+Here are just a couple of examples of what others have used Trello.